Cello Sonata (Debussy)

 The Cello Sonata (Sonate pour violoncelle et piano), L. 135, is a sonata for cello and piano by Claude Debussy.
 It was part of his project Six sonatas for various instruments to compose six sonatas for different instruments.
 It consists of three movements: Prologue, Sérénade and Finale.
 It was composed and published in 1915.
 After performances in London and Geneva in 1916, the sonata's official premiere in Paris was played in 1917 by Joseph Salmon and Debussy.
 It was the first chamber music work in his late style, and became one of the key works in the repertoire from the 20th century.

 History and background

 Debussy composed the cello sonata as the first in a project, Six sonatas for various instruments, to compose six sonatas for different instruments.
 It was prompted by a performance of the Septet by Saint-Saëns, inspiring Debussy to write chamber music again which he had neglected since his string quartet of 1893.
 Diagnosed with colorectal cancer in 1910, he had not composed at all.
-Debussy's publisher Durand encouraged the project, planned as homage to 18th-century composers Couperin and Rameau.
+Debussy's publisher Durand encouraged the project, planned as an homage to 18th-century composers Couperin and Rameau.
 Throughout his career, he preferred the French keyboard music of the 18th century over German romanticism.
-To remain in the French tradition was also a political statement during the World War.
+Remaining in the French tradition was also a political statement during the World War.
 He described himself as a French musician on the title pages of project pieces.